 Jun 23 2006

-He was Vice-President of Global Digital Marketing at Lenovo from 2006 to 2010, the world's largest PC manufacturer and home of the ThinkPad and IdeaPad lines of notebook computers.
+From 2006-2010 he was Vice-President of Global Digital Marketing at Lenovo: the world’s largest PC manufacturer and home of the ThinkPad and IdeaPad lines of notebook computers.
 At Lenovo he:

 - Was part of the founding CMO’s team following the acquisition of IBM’s PC Division by Beijing-based Legend Computers.

 - He ed a global team driving digital strategy, digital advertising, and new models of corporate communications.